 And than the ride began.
-The driver kept a speed between 80 and 100 km/h and just ignored that it was still dark, cows were everywhere crossing or staying on the road and rocks blocking the way due to the rain at night.
+The driver kept a speed between 80 and 100 km/h and just ignored that it was still dark, cows and other animals were everywhere crossing or staying on the road and rocks blocking the way due to the rain at night.
 He overtook cars at the least suitable locations, preferable before curves.
 While the usual overtaking process consists out of a approaching and acceleration phase, he remained at the approaching speed until the overtaken car was left behind.
-The whole trip was like a Rally with the spectators sitting directly in the car.
+The whole trip was like a rallye with the spectators sitting directly in the rallye car.
 To be fair, it seemed to be only me – the crazy German taking note of the wild ride.
-Ok, at least the monk did somehow recognize it, since he opened the window after an hour and started emptying his stomach while still at full speed.
+Ok, at least the monk did somehow also recognize it, since he opened the window after an hour and started emptying his stomach while still at full speed.

 9:00 o clock was breakfast time.

 We continued our ride with trucks appearing on our lane due to the narrow road, sudden reversing cars from construction sites, further stones on the road….

 …until our driver became the information regarding a police control a few kilometers ahead.
 The monk was forced to leave the car and pass the checkpoint by food.
 After the checkpoint our driver stopped and started washing the car while waiting for the missing passenger.

 With a clean car we hit the road again